 All previous financial obligations must be cleared before the time of registration.
 No student shall be permitted to enroll until such obligations are paid in full.
-Transcripts, clearance for registration, and graduation will be held on all students with outstanding accounts until the account is settled and clearance forwarded to Admissions and Records.
+Clearance for registration will be held on all students with outstanding accounts until the account is settled and a clearance forwarded to Admissions and Records.